Karl Jaspers Forum, Target Article 16, 16 March 1999

 choosing the means of attaining the same conscious goal.

-This is reflected in the category "dialectical
+In dialectical materialism, this idea is reflected in the category of "dialectical contradiction",

 of the development of philosophy as a whole; however,